 Cold War Berlin acts as the perfect backdrop for such a paranoid and destructive emotional environment.
 Images of the Berlin wall are prevalent throughout, and there are eyes and ears everywhere, allowing audiences to further identify with Adjani’s wraithlike deterioration.
 Armed guards, oddly duplicitous neighbours and private investigators masquerading as police acting on a tip-off — a transparent nod to the Stasi secret police of East Germany — linger but a stone’s throw away.
 Mark himself is a former international spy, harangued by his employers after relinquishing his post, a reference to the tenuous politics of the era and a sense of distrust that borders on self-hatred.
 Mark’s spiralling and non-linear narrative reflects the actions and feelings of a nation divided by madness and rotten from distrust.

-It’s here that the movie takes another unexpected shift, veering towards the disquieting realms of body horror.
+It is here that the movie takes another unexpected shift, unexpectedly embracing the disquieting realms of body horror.
 Like David Cronenberg’s The Brood, Anna’s sense of regret and emotional anguish manifests in a living, breathing entity, a polymorphous monster that becomes her live-in lover.
 The creature in question was created by Oscar-winning special effects artist Carlo Rambaldi, who only a year later would introduce E.T. to enraptured audiences across the US, helping forge the most financially successful movie of the decade, but don’t expect anything quite so cutesy.
 Possession‘s faceless, multi-tentacled organism seems to represent a sense of control for Anna, the chance for a fresh start as it evolves in a manner reminiscent of Hellraiser‘s ‘Frank the Monster’.
 When Adjani explicitly copulates with the creature it is shocking, repulsive, but also queerly sensual and utterly perplexing.
 It is here where characters, at least in their physical form, become interchangeable, speaking to the inescapable nature of love and the perpetuating human comedy.

 We are all the same.
 Different words, different bodies, different versions.
 Like insects!
 Meat!Helen

 Zulawski’s film is a relentless siege on the nervous system thanks to a series of startling images and the kind of frantic, claustrophobic framing that exposes every last shred of anguish, particularly in a series of frank interactions and feverish monologues delivered directly into the lens.
-Sam Neill, who would cite Possession as his favourite film he ever starred in, is equally compelling as the lovelorn obsessive intent on reclaiming all of Anna, but this is Adjani’s film.
+Sam Neill, who would cite Possession as his favourite film to have starred in, is equally compelling as the lovelorn obsessive intent on reclaiming all of Anna, but this is Adjani’s film.
 It’s no wonder the performance took such a toll on her.
 Scenes of self-harm and mutilation may have lost a little potency over the years, and were no doubt shot with infamy in mind, but the movie’s literal horror is merely a vessel, paling to the almost ceaseless emotional assault and disorientating lack of convention.